tamucc-comp-bio/how_to/howto_organize_data.md

   left_join(metadata_clean, by = c("name" = "location_id"))

 # Save the combined data to a CSV file for further analysis
-write.csv(combined_data, "combined_location_data.csv", row.names = FALSE)
+write_csv(combined_data, "combined_location_data.csv", row.names = FALSE)

 ```

-If your digitized data is not tidy, then you would write a script to tidy it.
-It follows that, ultimately, all of your data will be organized into tidy tables.
+---

+## Relationships Between Data Files (Databases)

 When considering all data for a MS Thesis, Ph.D.
 Dissertation chapter, or a publication in a scientific journal; most projects will involve many unique tidy tables which need to be organized into a [database](https://en.wikipedia.org/wiki/Database).

----

-## Relationships Between Data Files (Databases)

 We will focus on organizing our data based upon the relational model (Codd 1970) as a [relational database](https://en.wikipedia.org/wiki/Relational_database).
 The relational database we describe here consists of several tidy data files that are connected by common columns of values (keys).